 In accordance with EU tax regulations, registrations at trade fairs and conferences fall under the rule for taxation of admission to cultural events.
 Admission fees are subject to the local VAT rate of the country where the event takes place.

-The applicable VAT rate for admission fees in the Netherlands regarding Classical:NEXT 2018 is 21%.
+The applicable VAT rate for admission fees in The Netherlands regarding Classical:NEXT 2020 is 21%.

 This VAT rate on admission fees has to be charged on all delegate registrations for Classical:NEXT, regardless of where the taxable person is based.
 It is also exempt from the reverse charge procedure for EU companies with a valid VAT ID number.